JefGrailet/WISE/Evaluation/Validation/README.md

 The validation takes the form of a figure where the Y axis shows a ratio of subnets of the groundtruth that are matched, while the X axis shows the difference in prefix length between an inferred subnet and the groundtruth subnet.
-In the best of the worlds, 100% of the inferred subnets should be located at the place where the blue bar is located, in the middle of the figure, as it indicates that all inferred subnets matches perfectly the groundtruth.
+In the best of the worlds, 100% of the inferred subnets should be located at the place where the green bar is located, in the middle of the figure, as it indicates that all inferred subnets matches perfectly the groundtruth.

-Otherwise, the left side of the figure corresponds to overgrown subnets, while the right side corresponds to undergrown subnets.
+Typically, the left side of the figure corresponds to overgrown subnets, while the right side corresponds to undergrown subnets.
 If the tool doesn't match exactly all prefixes, it is desirable that the curve appears more elevated on the right side of the figure (especially at 1 and 2) rather than the left side for two reasons: